NateKulton/code_wars/exercises/codeWarsNotes.md

 For this problem I just got the square root of a number and checked to see if that value wasn't a whole number.
 In that case I return false, in the case that it is a whole number I return true.
 On my second way to do this problem I rewrote some of the code so that we are checking if it is a whole number rather and if it isn't a whole number.

+uniqueInOrder.js Notes:

+So I needed to make a function to remove all the double values that stand right beside each other in either an array or string, and the return value needed to be an array.
+So I started by making a helper function to make sure that the values would always be arrays.
+Then from there I just needed to loop through the array and check if the values beside each other weren't equal.
+I push the values to an empty array I made to hold all the values we were looking for.